SJSURoboticsTeam/urc-control_systems-2019/README.md

 **Example lines:**
 `export PATH=$PATH:$HOME/Documents/2018-2019/controlsystems2019/xtensa-esp32-elf/bin`
 `export IDF_PATH=~/Documents/2018-2019/controlsystems2018/esp-idf`
-**Note:** you may wish to change the access permissions to your COM ports at this point as you will need to do so in order to program the esp32 boards. to do this, add the command `sudo chmod 666 /dev/tty*` after the PATH commands in .profile.
+**Note:** you may wish to change the access permissions to your COM ports at this point as you will need to do so in order to program the esp32 boards.
+To do this, add the command `sudo chmod 666 /dev/tty*` after the PATH commands in .profile.
 Once you update the paths, enter the command `source ~/.profile` for the changes to take effect.
 You must enter this command for each terminal or bash session.

 3. Confirm you correctly set your PATH variables by entering either the command `echo $PATH` or `printenv $PATH`.
 In both cases, you should see a long list of file paths with the path you just created at the end of it.
 Do the same commands for IDF_PATH and you should see only the path that you entered above.